saqibur/yet-another-transaction-api/README.md

 The following values need to be replaced with your environment specific ones:
     * `DB_NAME`: Replace with your local Postgres settings.
 Examples are given.
     * `SERVER_NAME`: Since we're developing locally, this should be `LOCAL`.
+    * `API_KEY`: Generating any API key for this will work.
+I just use `from django.utils.crypto import get_random_string` to generate it.
 * If Python:
 ```bash
 # Create a virtual environment and install requirements (I'd suggest pyenv)